Skip to content

 Serialization

 However, it is possible to change this behaviour and serialize the buffer as a hex string instead.
-This can be useful for consumers that expect such format, or for debugging purposes, since it's a format that might be more readable to protocol developers.
+This can be useful for consumers that expect such format, or for debugging purposes, since it is often more readable when inspecting binary protocol data.

 To do this, simply annotate the property with the ByteBufferJsonConverter attribute and set the HexString format.